-- For an example workflow that demonstrates how to use the connector in a JDBC application, see Example: Using the Connector in SQL Workbench on page 22. - For code examples that demonstrate how to use the connector in a Java application, see Examples: Using the Connector in a Java Application on page 29.
+- For an example workflow that demonstrates how to use the connector in a JDBC application, see Example: Using the Connector in SQL Workbench. - For code examples that demonstrate how to use the connector in a Java application, see Examples: Using the Connector in a Java Application.